bbauska/zombiePolitics/README.md

 either denied such practices or simply ignored them.
-The focus on children here is deliberate because young people provide a powerful referent for not only the long­ term consequences of social policies, if not the future itself, but also because they offer a crucial index to measure the moral and democratic values of a nation.
+The focus on children here is deliberate because young people provide a powerful referent for not only the long­ term consequences of social policies, if not the future itself, but also because they offer a crucial index to measure the moral and democratic values of a nation.</p>

-Children are the heartbeat of politics because they speak to the best of its possibil­ ities and promises, and yet they have in the last few years become the vanishing point of moral debate, either irrelevant because of their age, discounted because they are largely viewed as commodities, or scorned because they are considered a threat to adult society.
+<p>Children are the heartbeat of politics because they speak to the best of its possibil­
+ities and promises, and yet they have in the last few years become the vanishing point of moral debate, either irrelevant because of their age, discounted because they are largely viewed as commodities, or scorned because they are considered a threat to adult society.</p>

-I have written in Youth in a Suspect Society and in this book that how we edu­ cate our youth is connected to the collective fixture we hope for.’
+<p>I have written in Youth in a Suspect Society and in this book that how we edu­
+cate our youth is connected to the collective fixture we hope for.’
 Actually, how we educate youth became meaningless as a moral issue under the Bush administration, because youth were not only devalued and considered unworthy of a decent life and